AkramKhan018/Prophet-Based-Weather-Forecasting-MINIPROJECT/README.md

 File Overview:

-The primary project files include the Project Code.ipynb notebook, containing the prediction code, and the Data/ directory, designated for data storage.
+The primary project files include the Project Code.ipynb notebook, containing the prediction code, and the weather.csv file, designated for dataset to be used.

 Installing Required Libraries: